The Swedish Leadership for Sustainable Development gathered at Sida in May 2015.

 The network members consider the promotion of gender equality and equal opportunities for all fundamental to sustainable development.
 Finally, the use of information technologies, innovation and new forms of financing are seen as key tools in achieving desired outcomes.

 Projects within the network include initiatives for vocational training in a number of African countries and a joint project to reduce water and chemical use in the textile industry.
 The network has also contributed to the negotiations shaping the global development agenda post 2015, with a special focus on anti-corruption and the overall importance of active participation from the business sector for sustainable development.
 The network gathers at CEO level once a year to assess the work done and set the framework and guidelines for the next fiscal year.

 Through Swedish Leadership for Sustainable Development, the participating companies and organizations want to show leadership for sustainable development in practice - not least when it comes to partnerships between the public and the private sectors.
-With the adoption of the new Sustainable Develoment Goals, the network has agreed on a Joint Commitment.
-This explains how the members will contribute to the achievement of the goals through their respective core businesses.
 The network also strives to spread this form of cross-sectorial collaboration and inspire other global actors to build similar partnerships, to advance their positions in sustainability and to contribute in practice to the implementation of the new development agenda.

 Already, the private sector accounts for most of the investments in the world's low- and middle-income countries.
 A dedicated business sector that takes long-term responsibility is therefore crucial to the creation of jobs, strengthening of markets and building of sustainable communities.

 By initiating and coordinating a network such as the Swedish Leadership for Sustainable Development, Sida wants to be a relevant partner for the Swedish business sector and contribute to private investments that make a difference for people living in poverty and vulnerability.